otimizes/repo/README.md

 </profiles>
 ```

-Obs: Do not forget to add a server xml tag in your .m2/settings.xml with your credentials
+Obs: Do not forget to add a server xml tag in your .m2/settings.xml with your credentials.